 At SRC Holdings, we see our succession management program as one of our most important strategic advantages.
-It is also one of our most important challenges because our managers must not only be good at their jobs but also good at building and maintaining our culture.
+It is also one of our greatest challenges because our managers must not only be good at their jobs but also good at building and maintaining our culture.

-Every year, we dive deeply into our workforce and employment data to evaluate ownership succession planning results while actively supporting progress and alignment of our strategic workforce goals.
+Every year, we dive deeply into our workforce and employment data to evaluate ownership succession planning results while actively supporting the progress and alignment of our strategic workforce goals.
 During this process, the big objective is to complete detailed strategic workforce planning.
-The goals of this process can be achieved by answering four basic questions: Where are we going?
-What we will need to get there?
-Who do we have now?
-What are our talent gaps?
-Let us take a closer look at each of these steps:
+The goals of this process can be achieved by answering four basic questions:

 First, we strive to understand the big-picture vision for the company.
-Our sales and marketing team diligently researches and projects our five-year sales plan biannually.
+Biannually, the sales and marketing team diligently research and project our five-year sales plan.
 These projections are based on the goals of the company and the realities of the marketplace.
 These projections are seen as a commitment rather than a lofty goal; they are not taken lightly.

 This detailed sales and marketing plan serves as a roadmap for all major units of the business.
 Specifically, the HR department overlays this five-year growth projection with its own employment projection chart, essentially allowing HR to proactively solve talent issues the company will face.
 With these needs now laid out, we then begin to assess any internal strengths and weaknesses that will affect our ability to acquire and retain talent.